airbytehq/airbyte/docs/understanding-airbyte/basic-normalization.md

 ![](../.gitbook/assets/connecting-EL-with-T-4.png)

-In Airbyte, the current normalization option is implemented using a DBT Transformer composed of:
+In Airbyte, the current normalization option is implemented using a dbt Transformer composed of:
-- Airbyte base-normalization python package to generate DBT SQL models files
+- Airbyte base-normalization python package to generate dbt SQL models files
 - dbt to compile and executes the models on top of the data in the destinations that supports it.

 ## Overview